vectara/python-sdk/README.md

 ### Advance Usage

-For more information related to customization, Timeouts and Retries, refer to the [Advanced Usage Guide](./advanced.md)
+For more information related to customization, Timeouts and Retries in the SDK, refer to the [Advanced Usage Guide](./advanced.md)

 ### Using the SDK in Different Contexts
-The Python library is designed to run in a number of environments with different requirements:
+The Python library can be used in a number of environments with different requirements:

 1. **Notebooks** - using implicit configuration from a users home directory
 2. **Docker Environments** - using ENV variables for configuration